NISYSLAB/Emory-BMI-GSoC/README.md

 **Expected Outcomes:**  We propose a language intended for such real-time executions, perhaps running the deployment on a real-time operating system.
 This implementation should provide a significant performance enhancement compared to the current Python-based implementation.

+One of the challenges with real-time executions is that the software needs to run on some kind of hardware platform that supports real-time computations.
+A cheap option that should be available to many potential contributors is the Raspberry Pi.
+Although not ideal for real-time executions, it appears some have used it successfully \[[1](https://www.socallinuxexpo.org/sites/default/files/presentations/Steven_Doran_SCALE_13x.pdf), [2](https://all3dp.com/2/rtos-raspberry-pi-real-time-os/), [3](https://www.get-edi.io/Real-Time-Linux-on-the-Raspberry-Pi/)\].
+The contributors are encouraged to elaorate on their choice of implementation and evaluation in their proposal.

 **Required Skills:** Python and C (or another high-performance language for concore real-time implementation).

 **Code Challenge:** Prior experience in Python and your proposed implementation language (such as Python) must be demonstrated.